Skip to Main Content

 2. No employee shall retaliate or discriminate against another employee because of the latter employee's filing of a grievance or complaint.
 In addition, no employee shall coerce another employee or interfere with the action of another employee in the latter employee's attempt to file a grievance or complaint.

-2. Complaint Procedure
+6. Complaint Procedure

 1. The complaint must be brought to the attention of the employee's immediate supervisor within ten (10) working days after the employee becomes aware of a problem.
 The employee should state the basis for the complaint and the corrective action desired in temperate and reasonable terms.
 The employee and the supervisor should discuss the complaint in an attempt to resolve the matter.

 2. If the supervisor and employee cannot reach a mutual agreement within five (5) working days, the employee may discuss the matter with the next level of supervision.
 The employee should proceed to this step within five (5) working days of the decision of the immediate supervisor.
-Failure to comply with this step within the time frame allotted will waiver the rights of the employee complain on the matter.
+Failure to comply with this step within the time frame allotted will waiver the rights of the employee complaint on the matter.

 3. In the event that an agreement is not reached at the level of supervision in Step 2 within five (5) working days, the employee can continue the process within five (5) working days of each unsuccessful agreement.
 If the complaint reaches the executive administrative level and cannot be resolved, the employee should file a written complaint with the director of Human Resources.